x

 As different levels of cannabis legalization grow across the country, it’s important to know what you’re looking for in terms of out-of-state cannabis consumption.
 There are basically two levels of legalized cannabis: medical and recreational.
 Some states with recreational use may be willing to sell recreational cannabis to out-of-state patients with medical marijuana cards, while others may allow you to visit medical dispensaries.
 (Not all states have differences between medical and recreational cannabis for sale, though most have different tax rates for medicinal users versus recreational users.)

-Of those states, these are the ones that currently accept out-of-state MMJ cards in some form or another:
+Of the 38 states that have legalized medical cannabis, these are the ones that currently accept out-of-state MMJ cards in some form or another:

 States That Allow Medical Marijuana Reciprocity